China bans seafood from Japan after the Fukushima nuclear plant begins its wastewater release | Headlines

 China bans seafood from Japan after the Fukushima nuclear plant begins its wastewater release

+The tsunami-wrecked Fukushima Daiichi nuclear power plant has begun releasing its first batch of treated radioactive water into the Pacific Ocean a controversial step that prompted China to immediately ban seafood from Japan.People inside and outside the country protested Thursdays wastewater release, with Japanese fishing groups fearing it will further damage the reputation of their seafood and groups in China and South Korea raising concerns, making it a political and diplomatic issue.In response, Chinese customs authorities banned seafood from Japan, customs authorities said Thursday.

-The tsunami-wrecked Fukushima Daiichi nuclear power plant began releasing its first batch of treated radioactive water into the Pacific Ocean on Thursday — a controversial step that prompted China to ban seafood from Japan.
+The tsunami-wrecked Fukushima Daiichi nuclear power plant has begun releasing its first batch of treated radioactive water into the Pacific Ocean — a controversial step that prompted China to immediately ban seafood from Japan.

 In a live video from a control room at the plant, TEPCO showed a staff member turn on a seawater pump with a click of a mouse, marking the beginning of the controversial project that is expected to last for decades.